Elgg/Elgg/mod/ckeditor/README.md

 Configuration options
 ----------------------
-CKEditor configuration is set in the view "elgg-ckeditor.js".
-The configuration object is `elgg.ckeditor.config`.
-A plugin can modify the configuration object by registering a function to run before the ckeditor.init function on the `'init', 'system'` hook.
+CKEditor default configuration is set in the view `elgg/ckeditor/config.js`.
+A plugin can modify the configuration object by replacing the view, or by registering a hook callback function to run on the `'config', 'ckeditor'` hook.
 This is where toolbar options and the skin are set.

 Content CSS